kanishka-linux/vinanti/README.md

         vnt.start()

 * Check [tests](https://github.com/kanishka-linux/vinanti/tree/master/tests) folder, to know more about api usage.

+### Sample application using Vinanti

+A sample application using Vinati is available [here](https://github.com/kanishka-linux/WebComics/tree/master/WebComics-vinanti).
+It is PyQt application.
+In qt based applications, fetching urls on one hand and keeping GUI responsive on the other hand is bit cumbersome.
+In order to keep qt gui responsive, one needs to spin thread (for fetching urls) and then GUI needs to be updated using signal/slot mechanism.
+The application tries do similar thing using Vinanti, but without using threads and signal/slot mechanism.
+It intializes Vinanti with **block=False**, and tries to achieve same thing using callback mechanism.

 ### Motivation for writing the library

 Async/await is a great feature of python, but at the same time pretty confusing.
 Sprinkling async/await keywords all over code just for making simple url requests seems too much, and can make the code difficult to understand at times.
 So, I was thinking of async http request library in which developers don't have to write keywords like async/await, event_loop etc.., if they just want to make simple url requests and that too in mostly synchronous code.
-So accordingly, this library has been designed with as simple api as vnt.get(), vnt.post(), vnt.head() and vnt.add(), and everything about content will be handled by callback function.
+So accordingly, this library has been designed with as simple api as possible, with everything about content will be handled by callback function.

 ### Caution